 Servier invests over 20% of its brand-name revenue in Research and Development every year.
-To maximize the success of its therapeutic innovations while also preserving the specificities inherent to their development, Servier has chosen to channel its efforts in three therapeutic fields.
+To maximize the success of its therapeutic innovations while also preserving the specificities inherent to their development, Servier has chosen to channel its efforts in four therapeutic fields.

 of the Servier R&D budget invested in oncology

 Cancer causes more than one in four of all deaths, making it the second leading cause of death in the world, and numbers are on the rise.
 To respond to the growing need for therapeutic solutions, Servier has made oncology one of its foremost priorities.

 The Group endeavors to become a renowned and innovative player in treatments for cancers that are difficult to treat and for which therapeutic needs are generally not yet met, such as gastrointestinal, hematologic, pancreatic and pediatric cancers.

 Servier concentrates its R&D programs in oncology in two promising areas—immunotherapy and apoptosis.
 Immunotherapy involves stimulating the patient’s immune system to improve their natural ability to destroy cancer cells, for example using monoclonal and bi-specific antibodies that trigger a targeted response against the aggression in order to protect the body.
 The acquisition of Symphogen, a Danish-based company specialized in monoclonal antibodies, complements Servier’s expertise in this field.
 Apoptosis is a natural form of programmed cell death, the loss of which allows cancer cells to survive longer.
 Servier’s therapeutic approach involves developing target molecules to restore the ability of cancer cells to die from apoptosis.

 Servier is the 3rd leading company in the field of cardiology*